 Fry the dumplings till they are golden in colour and done.
 Immediately turn them out into the container with water.
 Soak till they are soft, which generally takes 1-2 minutes.
 Then take them out of water (give a gentle squeeze to the dumplings since we don’t want to remove all the water.
 This will ensure that the dumplings are soft when they are added to the yoghurt)

 Finish the whole batter in batches.

-Take the yoghurt and beat it with a beater or fork.
+Take the yoghurt and whisk it with a beater or fork.
 The curd should not be very thick in its consistency because after an hour or so, the dumplings will absorb the moisture from the curd and leave it thick.

 Add all the dry ingredients and then add the vada or the dumplings to it.

 Keep it at room temperature for about 20 minutes and then put them in the refrigerator if you desire.